 What to Pack for a Trip to Abisko’s Northern Lights

 Despite being located north of the Arctic Circle, Abisko isn’t always as cold as you might think.
+It’s colder than Tromso in winter, but generally the weather here is warmer than Rovaniemi in the more-popular Finnish Lapland region.

+Temperatures of -20Ā° C (-4Ā° F) are common, and on rare occasions, the weather will reach as low as -40Ā° C (-40Ā° F).
 However, when I visited in mid-February, the weather really wasn’t that bad.
-In fact, Abisko was warmer than the weather in NYC that I had left behind!
-We usually had temperatures of around -1°C/30°F during the day, and as low as -9°C / 15°F at night.
+In fact, Abisko was actually warmer than the icy weather in NYC that I had left behind!

-However, the weather is unpredictable, so you will most certainly want to pack accordingly.
-Here’s what I recommend you bring (for a more complete list, check out my winter in Sweden packing list)
+Here’s what I recommend you bring for a Northern lights trip to Abisko (for a more complete list, check out my winter in Sweden packing list)

-- Down Parka
+- Down parka

-- Mirrorless/DSLR camera + Wide Angle Lens (+ Extra Batteries!)
+- Wide Angle Lens

-- Tripod + Lens Defogger
+- Tripod

-Allison Green is a former educator turned travel blogger.
-She holds a Masters in Teaching and a B.A. in English and Creative Writing.
-Her blog posts merge her educational background and her experience traveling to 60+ countries to encourage thoughtful travel experiences that both educate and entertain.
-She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
-Now based in the San Francisco Bay Area where she grew up, she has also lived in Prague, Sofia, and New York City.
+Allison Green is a former teacher who has been travel blogging since 2016, visiting 75+ countries in total.
+She has a Masters in Teaching and a B.A. in English and Creative Writing.
+As a former educator, she merges her writing and educational experience to encourage ethical, sustainable travel.
+She has been a speaker at the World Travel Writers Conference and TBEX.
+Her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
+When she’s not on the road, she lives in Bangkok, Thailand.

 Such magical images, each one of them so different and showing such beauty of nature that one cannot have enough of them